The Chart for Rivian Automotive Inc. (RIVN) Is Flashing Mixed Signals

-Rivian Automotive Inc. (NASDAQ:RIVN) went down by -6.16% from its latest closing price compared to the recent 1-year high of $121.64.
-The company’s stock price has collected -13.27% of loss in the last five trading sessions.
-Barron’s reported 11 hours ago that Rivian Pauses Mercedes Tie-Up.
+Rivian Automotive Inc. (NASDAQ:RIVN) went down by -6.22% from its latest closing price compared to the recent 1-year high of $117.00.
+The company’s stock price has collected -17.63% of loss in the last five trading sessions.
+Barron’s reported on 12/12/22 that Rivian Pauses Mercedes Tie-Up.
 Why the Stock Is Falling.

 Is It Worth Investing in Rivian Automotive Inc. (NASDAQ :RIVN) Right Now?

-The average price from analysts is $46.31, which is $21.0 above the current price.
 RIVN currently public float of 801.37M and currently shorts hold a 5.40% ratio of that float.
-Today, the average trading volume of RIVN was 15.43M shares.
+Today, the average trading volume of RIVN was 15.01M shares.

 Sponsored